jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (i) no assets or liabilities are removed from the existing scheme; and (ii) no new settlement occurs; and
     (iii) the scheme must, subject to the provisions of this Act, be treated as the same scheme:
-  (c) the persons who were trustees immediately before the scheme's registration as a KiwiSaver scheme continue in their capacity as trustees of the scheme:
+  (c) the persons who were trustees immediately before the scheme’s registration as a KiwiSaver scheme continue in their capacity as trustees of the scheme:
-  (d) all persons who were members of the scheme immediately before the scheme's registration as a KiwiSaver scheme continue to be members of the scheme subject to section 145(3):
+  (d) all persons who were members of the scheme immediately before the scheme’s registration as a KiwiSaver scheme continue to be members of the scheme subject to section 145(3):
   (e) the nature of any contractual obligations between employer contributors and the provider of the scheme is governed by section 145.
 (2) Subsection (1)(a) is subject to sections 116 to 124.
 (3) Amendments to, and terms implied into, a trust deed that relate to registration of a KiwiSaver scheme under section 141 do not give rise to—